 - knives and weapons

 - alcohol

 - illegal drugs

 - stolen items

 - tobacco and cigarette papers

 - fireworks; pornographic images

 - any article that has been, or is likely to be, used to commit an offence, cause personal injury or damage to property

 The paramount consideration is for staff to work in the best interests of the child.
-Reasonable force will only be used when no other effective alternatives are available and with the permission of the Head Teacher.
+Reasonable force will only be used when no other effective alternatives are available.